The Great Wave (The Lord of the Rings: The Rings of Power): Writing

-Adar means "father" in the Elvish language Sindarin.
-The character was inspired by one of Tolkien's explanations for where Orcs come from, in which Elves were corrupted by dark forces into the first Orcs.
+Adar was inspired by one of Tolkien's explanations for where Orcs come from, in which Elves were corrupted by dark forces into the first Orcs.
 The showrunners felt that was a compelling idea that could be revealed as part of Adar's backstory.
 Further exploring Orc culture was one of the reasons the showrunners wanted to make the series, and they wanted to explore the idea that the Orcs are not inherently evil considering Tolkien's view that nothing in his world was evil in the beginning.
 However, they did not want to introduce "good" Orcs and believed they should continue to be portrayed as "pretty horrible".
 The idea that the Orcs are fighting for what they think is right was inspired by Claude Rains's antagonist Alexander Sebastian in Alfred Hitchcock's film Notorious (1946).
 The showrunners felt Adar's care for the Orcs as his "children" would be relatable to the audience.